The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Background and Related Work

 \section{Background and Related Work}

-\textbf{Transformer LLM Models} are usually built using multiple transformer layers, used to capture long-term input dependencies, using self-attention \cite{Vaswani2017AttentionIA}.
-Each transformer usually has some variation of two sub-components: \textit{multi head attention (MHA)} and \textit{fully connected feed forward networks (FFN)}.
-MHA contains many self-attention heads, each of which having three sub-components: queries, keys, and values.
-The output of the attention component is the concatenation of each attention head and is fed into the FFN.
-The FFN is a fully-connected feed forward network which includes linear transformations and an activation function such as ReLU or GeLU.
+\textbf{Transformer LLMs} are usually built using multiple transformer layers with self-attention~\cite{Vaswani2017AttentionIA}.
+Each transformer has a variation of two sub-components: multi head attention (MHA) and fully connected feed forward network (FFN).
 Given the massive size of well-performing models, there has been growing interest in LLM compression.
-Existing approaches build on compression for computer vision (CV) models, and successful methods are usually able to scale between tasks.
-While many successful compression approaches exist, Transformer models have been shown to be fragile~\cite{DBLP:journals/corr/abs-2105-06990}, as minor perturbations can lead to model collapse.
-We now briefly overview existing compression approaches.

-\textbf{Unstructured pruning} techniques remove individual weights by setting them to zero, which can be exploited for both storage and computational speedup.
-Pruning schemes are often motivated by weight saliency metrics which minimize the loss in accuracy due to pruning.
-It is common to perform pruning in iterative steps, each of which removes weights from the network until a certain desired sparsity level is reached.
+They have been shown to be fragile as minor perturbations can lead to model collapse~\cite{DBLP:journals/corr/abs-2105-06990}.
+Pruning schemes are motivated by weight saliency metrics which represent the loss in accuracy due to pruning.
+It is common to prune in iterative steps, each of which removes weights until a desired sparsity level is reached.
+Now, we briefly overview existing approaches.\looseness=-1

-A popular saliency metric for weight pruning is weight magnitude, also known as \emph{magnitude pruning}~\cite{Han2015ADN, Gale2019TheSO}.
-While popular for CNNs, this approach is believed to falter for LLMs~\cite{Xu2021RethinkingNP, Sanh2020MovementPA}.
-We will show that, with the right parametrization, magnitude pruning can be competitive for LLMs.

-\textbf{Second-order unstructured pruning} methods~\cite{LeCun1989OptimalBD, hassibi1993second, Singh2020WoodFisherES, Frantar2021EfficientMA} were developed in the context of vision models, and leverage complex approximations of model curvature, which can lead to improved pruning decisions.
-However, {implementations of second-order pruning methods} do not immediately scale to BERT models, as they require an approximation of the inverse Hessian, which are expensive to store and compute with.
-The approach we propose here is a variant of the WoodFisher / M-FAC methods~\cite{Singh2020WoodFisherES, Frantar2021EfficientMA}, carefully adapted to BERT models for both scale and accuracy.
-Specifically, we propose the first such method for BERT dimensionality, and extend existing second-order methods to semi-structured (block) compression.

-\textbf{Movement Pruning} (MvP) \cite{Sanh2020MovementPA, lagunas21block} is specifically designed for pruning pre-trained LLMs during fine-tuning; intuitively, it removes the weights with the lowest rate of change during finetuning, even though they may not be near zero.
-The resulting family of unstructured pruned models is called PruneBERT, and was the first to achieve high sparsity (80-90\%) with relatively small accuracy loss.
-Our approach outperforms MvP in terms of accuracy at the same sparsity levels.

-{\textbf{Upstream pruning}} approaches compress the pre-trained models themselves, during their training process, reducing the need for task-specific tuning of the pruning process. \citet{Chen2020TheLT} specifically examined strategies for generating sparse pre-trained ``lottery tickets,''~\cite{Frankle2019TheLT} which would transfer well to a set of downstream datasets.
-Their key limitation, which we illustrate later, is that their approach incurs major accuracy loss even at moderate sparsities.